 as easily as possible.

-When to move your child from cot to bed
+When to transition from cot to bed

 Every child develops at a different rate, so don’t get caught up on making the transition by a certain age.
 But as a rough guideline, children tend to